 Once your assets have been accurately classified, it’s imperative to understand how these marital assets are divided.
 New York adheres to the equitable distribution method when dividing marital assets among a divorcing couple.
 Essentially, this means that assets are not automatically divided evenly but rather based on each spouse’s contributions to the marriage.
 The court will examine several factors when determining how to divide the assets.
-These elements include the following:

 - How long the marriage lasted